Monday 1 March 2021

 In practice the AI has a habit of spreading its fire among your soldiers, but one unit in particular - Zephyr, who charges at the enemy with her fists flying - often ends up starting the match in an exposed position, which is unfortunate because the AI generally targets the player's most vulnerable unit, which tends to be her.
 More than once I had a soldier injured during the breach phase, then knocked out a couple of turns later before they had a chance to move or fight back.

 Perhaps it would be best to say that Chimera Squad is no more unfair than the other XCOM games.
 Not fair, but no more unfair.
+Differently fair.

 Shouldn't there be an animation of my soldiers leaping out of the APC?

 Some maps are so cramped that it's extremely difficult to move beyond the starting location, at which point the round degenerates into a dull exchange of gunfire.
-Furthermore some of the maps have a habit of putting baddies right next to the squad, in a flanking position; beggars can't be choosers, but it feels as if the maps were designed for a smaller team and were not modified to account for the extra units.
+Furthermore some of the maps have a habit of putting baddies right next to the squad, in a flanking position; it feels as if the maps were designed for a smaller team and were not modified to account for the extra units.
 Incidentally the maps are preset, as with EU, rather than procedurally generated.
 Eventually you'll see all of them several times.

 The music is generally good.
 The main theme is a sci-fi take on 1970s cop shows with hints of Miami Vice and a dash of Deus Ex: Human Revolution.
 However some of the battle music feels like an ersatz copy of XCOM 2, as if the composer wasn't comfortable with pounding action music.
 None of it is bad, but the previous two games set a very high bar.